nir-programmer/shopify-project/README.md

 # Shopify

 ## Overview
-   Shopify is a complete Java Spring Boot Web application for an online e-shop.
+   Shopify is a complete Java Spring Boot Web application for an e-commerce company.
    The app is used by employees and customers.
-   The app itself consists of two sub-maven modules(projects):
+   The project contains two main maven modules each of which is a Spring Boot Project.
+   The first project is called ShopifyBackEnd and the second one is called ShopifyFrontEnd The second project is for the use of the company's employees with their various roles.
+   The second project is for the use of the company's customers.

 <!---ADD LINK TO ROLES-->
 1. ShopifyBackEnd Project - used by the company employees with their various Roles.
 2. ShopifyFrontEnd Project - used by customers(and visitors) of the shop's website.